ZackaryGleason/ZackaryGleason/README.md

 ### Hello, I'm Zackary

-With my background of pest control and passion for technology, I have developed a knack for complex problem solving and remediation of vulnerabilties.
+Along my career, I have developed a knack for complex problem solving and remediation of vulnerabilties.
 Now, I am thrilled to channel that passion into safeguarding digital landscapes and protecting against potential threats.

 ## Objective